AmanS09/Reachinbox-Coding-Assignment/README.md

 ## Deployment

-The application is deployed on netlify and can be accessed [here](https://reachinbox-coding-assignment.vercel.app/).
+The application is deployed on vercel and can be accessed [here](https://reachinbox-coding-assignment.vercel.app/).

 ## Demo Video :-